ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 **PRO FEATURES**

 - Priority support on dedicated forum
+- Slideshow effect for galleries (autorotation)
-- Light box overlay with spotlight effect
+- Spotlight effect for the light box overlay
+- FacetWP, Gravity Forms and TablePress compatibility
 - More styling options: rounded corners, inline content background and text colors
-- More automatic popup options: popup triggered by URL hash, first media link by media type
-- Automatic popup only on first visit
+- More automatic popup options: triggered by URL hash, first link by media type, hide popup after first visit
-- Pass dedicated light box setting per media link via link class (Metadata)
+- Pass dedicated light box setting per media link via link class (see [Metadata instructions in the FAQs](https://wordpress.org/plugins/easy-fancybox#how%20do%20i%20show%20content%20with%20different%20sizes%3F))
 - More elastic (easing) popup effects on open and close
 - Show/hide image title on mouse hover
-- Slideshow effect for galleries (autorotation)
 - Fine-tune media link and gallery autodetection to match your theme source markup to allow galleries per post for example

 For these additional features, you need to install the **[Pro extension](https://premium.status301.net/downloads/easy-fancybox-pro/)** alongside this free plugin.